UPPMAX/UPPMAX-documentation/docs/software/r.md

 ## How to install personal packages

-!!! tip "Instaling R packages on Bianca"
+!!! tip "Installing R packages on Bianca"

     - Presently we refer to our [Bianca course section about installing R packages)[https://uppmax.github.io/bianca_workshop/extra/rpackages/]